Baylor Acro/Tumbling National Championship, 4/19/16

 Mulkey, a 1998 Kennesaw State health and exercise science graduate, oversaw the development of a program that finished no worse than third nationally from 2001 through 2007.
 Her success resulted in the program ascending to the Division I level in 2006.

-In addition to directing the Owls' spirit and competitive programs, Mulkey served as the school's sports operations director from 2007-2008.
-She also worked as marketing director of the American Lung Association in Smyrna, Ga., from July 1998 through July 2000, as well as the sports marketing and promotions director at her alma mater from 2000-06.
+In addition to directing the Owls' spirit and competitive programs, Mulkey served as the school's sports operations director from 2007-2008 as well as the sports marketing and promotions director from 2000-06.